VitalyVorobyev/chess-rs/README.md

 You can override any field via CLI flags (e.g., `--mode single --downsample 2 --output_json out.json`).

 - SIMD and `rayon` are gated by Cargo features:
-  - Enable SIMD (nightly only) on the core: `cargo test -p chess-core --features simd`
+  - Enable SIMD (nightly only) on the core: `cargo test -p chess-corners-core --features simd`
-  - Enable both SIMD and `rayon`: `cargo test -p chess-core --features "simd,rayon"`
+  - Enable both SIMD and `rayon`: `cargo test -p chess-corners-core --features "simd,rayon"`

 - Tracing: enable structured spans for profiling by turning on the `tracing` feature in the libraries, and use env filters with the CLI:
-  - `cargo test -p chess-core --features tracing`
+  - `cargo test -p chess-corners-core --features tracing`
-  - `RUST_LOG=info cargo run -p chess-cli -- run config/chess_cli_config.example.json`
+  - `RUST_LOG=info cargo run -p chess-corners --release --bin chess-corners -- run config/chess_cli_config.example.json`
   - `--json-trace` switches the CLI to emit JSON-formatted spans.

 ## Status